List of cricket grounds in Nepal: Dang International Cricket Stadium

-Dang International Cricket Stadium (दाङ अन्तर्राष्ट्रिय क्रीकेट मैदान), also known as Ghorahi Int'l Cricket Ground is proposed Int'l Cricket Stadium.
+Dang International Cricket Stadium (दाङ अन्तर्राष्ट्रिय क्रीकेट मैदान), also known as Ghorahi Int'l Cricket Ground, is a proposed Int'l Cricket Stadium.
 It is located in Dang Valley, Ghorahi, Dang.
 This stadium will be one of the biggest cricket stadium in Nepal.
 The capacity of the stadium will have over 30,000 spectators.
 This stadium is also the home ground of Lumbini Province cricket team and Lumbini Province women's cricket team & Lumbini all star.

 Ghorahi Cricket Ground has been hosting under-16 and under-19 provincial-level tournaments.
 It has also hosted the Dang Cricket League twice and the Sagarmatha T20 League one time.
 The Ghorahi Cricket Stadium in Ghorahi Sub-Metropolitan City does not have as much infrastructure as the stadium in Lamahi, but Ghorahi has a good ground capable of hosting big national tournaments.